Commission of National Education: Early (formative) period (1773–1780)

 Since all prior education in the Polish–Lithuanian Commonwealth was conducted mostly in Latin, the KEN faced the problem of an almost complete lack of books and manuals.
 To cope with the problem the Society of Elementary Books (Towarzystwo Ksiąg Elementarnych) was, therefore, established.
-The Society sponsored competitions for creating the best textbooks.
+The society sponsored competitions for creating the best textbooks.
 The scientists—working on the new Polish language textbooks—had, at times, to come up with the necessary vocabulary entries.
-Much of the vocabulary they invented (in relation to Chemistry, Physics, Mathematics or Grammar) is still in use up to this day.
+Much of the vocabulary they invented (in relation to chemistry, physics, mathematics or grammar) is still in use up to this day.

-The Commission also devised several documents, outlining the whole educational process.
+The commission also devised several documents, outlining the whole educational process.
 However, several of the new principles were considered too novel for that age, and were often ignored.
 These included, inter alia, the principle of 'equality of both sexes' in education.

 In 1780, the Opposition refused to sign the Statute on Elementary Schools (which was drafted by Kołłątaj).

-In 1774 the Commission took over the Załuski Library.
+In 1774 the commission took over the Załuski Library.

 Second phase (1781–1788)

-After the formative period, during which the prerogatives of the Commission were established, the KEN started to convert schools to the new model.
+After the formative period, during which the prerogatives of the commission were established, the KEN started to convert schools to the new model.
 The three universities in Warsaw, Vilnius and Kraków were granted the right of curatorship over schools of lower degree.
 This included the schools which remained under the influence of the Roman Church.
 Gradually, the teachers, who were frequently former Jesuit priests, were exchanged for young lay teachers - graduates of the three academies.
 Thanks to this move, the opposition inside the local schools was finally broken.

 Third phase (1788–1794)

 After 1789 the supporters of reforms in the Polish Sejm gradually started to lose their influence.
 Similarly, the KEN was deprived of many of its former privileges.
-During the Sejm Wielki the Reformers had to sacrifice many of those privileges in order to gain support for the strongly reformist Constitution of May the 3rd which aimed to strengthen the country against further partition in 1791.
+During the Sejm Wielki the Reformers had to sacrifice many of those privileges to gain support for the strongly reformist Constitution of May the 3rd which aimed to strengthen the country against further partition in 1791.
 Ultimately, after the victory of the Confederation of Targowica, in 1794, the KEN lost control over most of the schools in the Commonwealth and many of its members were banished or had to defect abroad.
 This included Hugo Kołłątaj himself, who had to escape to Dresden.
 The process of dissolving the Commonwealth was completed in 1795, with its territory being ceded to Russia, Prussia and Austria.